It’s just like riding a bike...

 Disadvantages of static bikes

 Stationary bikes can be uncomfortable to sit on.
-Spin bikes can be especially tough on the behind when you first start riding.
+Indoor fitness bikes can be especially tough on the behind when you first start riding.
 Make sure your seat is positioned correctly and that you’re cycling with the right posture.
 You can buy accessories to make the saddle more comfortable, but it’s also worth thinking about what you’re wearing when you exercise as some clothing will exacerbate feelings of discomfort.

 Cycling indoors can be difficult to maintain because it can become dull.
 Without the scenery changes of outdoors or the pumping soundsystem of the gym, riding at home can be an isolating and uninspiring experience.
 Bikes have come a long way in recent years.
 You can ride against others or ride with strangers through virtual environments.
 You can even challenge people to go head-to-head in battle mode if you have the RE:GEN.